How To See Your Spotify Stats – 2025 Easy Guide

 Icebergify is a renowned site that analyzes a Spotify user’s listening taste to determine how obscure their preferences are relative to the current popularity of their most listened-to artists.
 This tool compiles your top 50 artists and organizes them based on their popularity.
 Your most listened-to and widely popular artists will be at the top, while lesser-known artists you listen to will appear towards the bottom.
 Icebergify also highlights unknown musicians that you haven’t listened to in recent months.
 Some levels may appear blank if you haven’t listened to artists within a certain level of popularity.

 These are just a few examples of the apps and websites mentioned in this article.
 However, there are numerous AI tools, apps, and websites available online for analyzing Spotify stats.
-Some other notable options include Spotify Pie, Zodiac Affinity, Stats.fm, MusicScape, MusicTaste.Space, Recieptify, How NPR Core Are You, and Volt.fm.
+Some other notable options include Spotify Pie, Zodiac Affinity, Stats.fm, MusicScape, MusicTaste.Space, Receiptify, How NPR Core Are You, and Volt.fm.
+Each offers a unique lens through which to view your listening habits—from pie charts to astrological profiles.
+Experiment with a few to find your favorite!

 While I’ve attempted to provide comprehensive details about the mentioned apps and websites, you can visit their respective websites to explore more.
 Additionally, don’t forget to check out other available tools that suit your preferences.